gruns/blagoblag/content/drafts/dont-have-environments.rst

 Don't have environments
 =======================

-*Almost every good idea this blog post comes from `David Reid`_, the bad ones are mostly mine*.
+    Almost every good idea this blog post comes from `David Reid`_, the bad ones are mostly mine*

 Let's say you're making a website.
 Your customers (and randos who maybe you'd like to be your customers) need to access it, so you create a **production**